-It’s difficult to suggest specific road trips in New Mexico based on particular routes – seeing the Land of Enchantment simply presents too many possibilities.
-Of course, the state is full of famous scenic routes like the High Road to Taos and the Enchanted Circle Scenic Byway, but sometimes you must blaze your own path.
-Why not create your very own New Mexico road trip itinerary right now!
+It’s difficult to suggest road trips in New Mexico solely based on prescribed routes – seeing the Land of Enchantment simply presents too many possibilities.
+Of course, this state is full of road trips on specific routes but sometimes you must blaze your own path.
+Consider each suggestion in this article, pick which destinations suit you, grab a good road map and cobble together your own New Mexico road trips instead.

 Road Trips in New Mexico Begin Here

-Great road trips in New Mexico include a mix of historical sites, natural wonders, quirky attractions, majestic scenery and plenty of red and green chile.
-So chart your next course right now – whether you’re after a New Mexico weekend getaway or the ultimate southwest road trip, this article is full of ideas to keep you rolling.
+The very best New Mexico road trips will include a mix of historical sites, natural wonders, quirky attractions, majestic scenery and plenty of red and green chile.
+So chart your next course right now – whether you’re after a New Mexico weekend getaway or the ultimate southwest road trip, this article is full of ideas to keep you rolling for many miles.

 Ice Cave and Bandera Volcano